 - 12.1 This section applies to members of principal councils, NPAs, FRAs and to co-opted members of these authorities.
+This section also applies to members of Corporate Joint Committees.
 (Similar provision for community and town councils is contained in Section 13 as there is a different approach to such members, principally that the provision is permissive.) - 12.2 Members may claim reimbursement for travel and subsistence (meals and accommodation) costs where these have arisen as a result of undertaking official business or approved duties. - 12.3 Expenses reimbursed to members of principal councils, by their principal council are exempt from Income Tax and employee NICs.
-Members of NPAs and FR As may be subject to other arrangements as determined by HMRC. - 12.4 The Panel is aware that in some instances members with disabilities have been reluctant to claim legitimate travel expenses because of an adverse response following the publication of their travel costs.
-As an alternative, travel arrangements could be made directly by the authority in such circumstances. - The Panel has determined there will be no change to mileage rates which members are entitled to claim.
+Members of NPAs and FRAs may be subject to other arrangements as determined by HMRC. - 12.4 The Panel is aware that in some instances members with disabilities have been reluctant to claim legitimate travel expenses because of an adverse response following the publication of their travel costs.
+As an alternative, travel arrangements could be made directly by the authority in such circumstances. - 12.5 The Panel has determined there will be no change to mileage rates which members are entitled to claim.
 All authorities may only reimburse travel costs for their members undertaking official business within and or outside the authority's boundaries at the current HM Revenue and Customs (HMRC) rates which are: